prayztapera/prayztapera/README.md

 - 👋 Hi, I’m @prayztapera
 - 👀 I’m interested in coding and developing applications
-- 🌱 I’m currently learning Java Swing and JSP
+- 🌱 I’m currently learning Laravel and Vue JS
+- 🌱 I'm in love with DevOps and also looking forward to collaborate on anything related
-- 💞️ I’m looking to collaborate on anything related to C, c++, java , html, php, javascript etc
+- 💞️ I’m looking to collaborate on anything related to C, c++, java , html, php, javascript, etc
 - 📫 How to reach me email praisetapera9@gmail.com

 <!---